Clemyxy/boids-simulation/README.md

 - Compute Shaders

 ### To Consider
-* Creating BPs:
-  * Adding Components in Unreal and Through C++.
 * Multithreading:
-  *Probably not that interesting considering that compute shaders are just a much better alternative in the case of Boids.
+  * Probably not that interesting considering that compute shaders are just a much better alternative in the case of Boids.
-  *Unity may not be thread-safe outside of its job system.
+  * Unity may not be thread-safe outside of its job system.
 It could be a hassle to use multithreading.

 * Space partitioning

 * Unity ECS:
-  *Adds a lot more complexity for a huge performance gain.
+  * Adds a lot more complexity for a huge performance gain.

 # Resources